 |

-Florence LaroucheResearch assistantFlorence (she/her) is pursuing the second year of her bachelor’s degree in psychology at the University of Montreal.
-She joined the lab in December 2024 to complete her Laboratory 3 class.
+Florence LaroucheResearch assistantFlorence (she/her) is beginning the third year of her bachelor’s degree in psychology at the University of Montreal.
+She joined the lab in December 2024 and is helping on a few tasks as a research assistant.
 Her research interests include dyadic relationships, sexuality and sexual health.

 |